helga-agentur/ui-components/README.md

 ## Develop

-### Caution
-- Do not use lerna 8, it's freakin' buggy.
-- Instead migrate to separate repos for each package and use [workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) (or use PNPM or whatev)

 ### Intro
-- This is a monorepo that uses lerna to publish the components as individual packages
+- This is a monorepo that uses npm workspaces to publish the components as individual packages

 ### Init
 Run `npm i` in the root directory.
 It will install all dependencies for all workspaces.